EleaZhong/Dino/README.md

 I wrote this in about 3 hours, I know its a bit much for a game as simple as the Dinosaur game in Chrome, but in my defense I'm a bit of a starter and I just finished my finals

+also, its only written using python tkinter canvas.
+I know its kind of dumb, but I didn't feel like learning anything new.

+So after writing the code I put in another 3 hours of playing and testing, and I feel like it is well polished, at least in the eye of me : a person that does not expert in game design.

-I put in another 3 hours of playing and testing, so I guess you'll have some fun playing this somewhat absurd game.
+so I guess you'll have some fun playing this somewhat absurd game.

 why absurd you may ask?